 If you have ever experienced sciatica, you may have wondered if there was anything you could have done to prevent this injury from happening in the first place.
 Although physiotherapy can eliminate sciatica by reducing inflammation, muscle tension, leg pain, and increasing range of motion, it’s always better to prevent sciatica from happening in the first place.
 Some things you can do to prevent sciatica/reduce sciatica pain includes:

 - Avoiding prolonged standing or sitting to encourage proper blood circulation

 - Lifting heavy objects appropriately or avoiding them altogether

 - Maintaining a proper posture

 - Maintaining optimal body weight prevents pressure on the spine and abdominal muscles.

 - Doing regular core strengthening exercises, stretching exercises, and massage therapy to soothe and strengthen muscles

 Consult a Physiotherapist for Effective Sciatica Pain Relief

 Sciatica is a severe condition that can leave you in pain and prevent you from living the life you want.
 Luckily, physiotherapy can alleviate sciatica pain.
-At We-Fix-U Physiotherapy and Foot Health Centre Inc., our physiotherapists are rehabilitation professionals when it comes to successfully treating sciatica and relieving your pain.
-We offer a combination of manual therapy, acupuncture, laser therapy, rehabilitation services, and physiotherapy in Peterborough, Oshawa, Bowmanville, Cobourg, and Port Hope, that may improve your condition if you have sciatica.
-Visit our website for more information or book an appointment with one of our rehabilitation professionals.
+At We-Fix-U Physiotherapy and Foot Health Centre Inc., our physiotherapists in Bowmanville are rehabilitation professionals in successfully treating sciatica and relieving your pain.
+We offer a combination of manual therapy, acupuncture, laser therapy, rehabilitation services, and physiotherapy in Peterborough, Oshawa, Bowmanville, Cobourg, and Port Hope that may improve your condition if you have sciatica.
+Visit our website for more information, or book an appointment with one of our rehabilitation professionals.